Unboxed-Software/solana-course/content/basic-solana-mobile.md

 These are hurdles for sure, but there's hope.
 Here are some things to keep in mind for each marketplace:

-- **App Store (iOS) -** We only talked about android today for the technical MWA reason.
+- **App Store (iOS) -** We only talked about Android today for the technical MWA reason.
 However, their policies are also some of the most strict and make it hard for Solana dApps to exist.
 For now, Apple has some pretty strict anti-crypto policies.
-Wallets seem to be fine, but they'll flag and likely reject anything that seems like a "purchase" using crypto.
+Wallets seem to be fine, but they'll flag and likely reject anything that seems like a purchase using crypto.
 - **Google Play (Android) -** Google is generally more relaxed, but there are still a few things to be aware of.
-As of this writing in Sep ‘23, Google is rolling out [new crypto policies](https://www.theverge.com/2023/7/12/23792720/android-google-play-blockchain-crypto-nft-apps) to make it more clear what they will and will not allow.
+As of this writing in November ‘23, Google is rolling out [new crypto policies](https://www.theverge.com/2023/7/12/23792720/android-google-play-blockchain-crypto-nft-apps) to make it more clear what they will and will not allow.
 Take a look.
 - **Steam -** Does not allow crypto games at all
     > “built on blockchain technology that issue or allow the exchange of cryptocurrencies or NFTs.”
 - **Download Sites / Your Site -** Depending on the target platform, you can make your dApp available for download on your own site.
 However, most users are wary of downloading mobile applications from websites.